scrapy/scrapy/docs/topics/extensions.rst

 As you can see, the :setting:`EXTENSIONS` setting is a dict where the keys are the extension paths, and their values are the orders, which define the extension *loading* order.
-Extensions orders are not as important as middleware orders though, and they are typically irrelevant, ie. it doesn't matter in which order the extensions are loaded because they don't depend on each other [1].
+The specified :setting:`EXTENSIONS` setting is merged with the default one (i.e. it does not overwrite it) and then sorted by order to get the final sorted list of enabled extensions.

+As extensions typically do not depend on each other, their loading order is irrelevant in most cases.
+This is why the default :setting:`EXTENSIONS` setting defines all extensions with the same order (``500``).
 However, this feature can be exploited if you need to add an extension which depends on other extensions already loaded.

-[1] This is is why the :setting:`EXTENSIONS_BASE` setting in Scrapy (which contains all built-in extensions enabled by default) defines all the extensions with the same order (``500``).

 Available, enabled and disabled extensions
 ==========================================